 We use the year ending December 31 as our taxable year and the accrual method of accounting for federal income tax purposes.
 Under the accrual method, we will recognize as income items such as rentals and interest as and when earned whether or not they are received.
 Each holder will be required to include in income that holder's share of our income, gain, loss and deduction for our taxable year ending within or with that holder's taxable year.
-In addition, a holder who has a taxable year ending on a date other than December 31 and who disposes of all of its common units, senior units, or deferred participation units following the close of our taxable year but before the close of its taxable year must include that holder's share of our income, gain, loss and deduction in income for its taxable year, with the result that that holder will be required to include in income for its taxable year that holder's share of more than one year of our income, gain, loss and deduction.
-See "-Disposition of Common Units, Senior Units and Deferred Participation Units -Allocations Between Transferors and Transferees."
+In addition, a holder who has a taxable year ending on a date other than December 31 and who disposes of all of its common units, senior units, or deferred participation units following the close of our taxable year but before the close of its taxable year must include that holder's share of our income, gain, loss and deduction in income for its taxable year that holder's share of more than one year of our income, gain, loss and deduction.
+See "-Disposition of Common Units, Senior Units and Deferred Participation Units-Allocations Between Transferees."